Q&A With Nurse B: Overheard A Mean Conversation!

 There are many variables that influence our responses, including personal history, mood, and relationships with the people involved.
 Nevertheless, responses are signals about what could be going on, and honoring them is a good idea.
 It is also important to stay open to alternative explanations; you are actually doing this by expressing your curiosity in this letter!

-In my opinion – and I know I could be wrong – these comments about Peggy’s supposed statement to Mrs. Jones seem invalidating and therefore disrespectful.
+In my opinion – and I know I could be wrong – these comments about Peggy’s supposed statement to Mrs. Jones seem to invalidate and therefore disrespectful.
 “Oh brother” sounds dismissive, and “I like Mrs. Jones’ humming” attempts to delegitimize Peggy’s experience.
 Calling Peggy “bossy” is name-calling, and bringing up other “complaints” sounds presumptuous.
 Raising the question that Peggy “couldn’t do the prefill with humming” sounds like a put down more than genuine curiosity.
 If I am right, then these are passive-aggressive behaviors.

 Passive-aggressive behaviors are notoriously difficult to identify and discuss, in part because the same behavior under different circumstances or with innocent intentions could be no more than friendly chiding.
 If the team has a strong history of mutual support and respect and/or Peggy was present for the discussion, the comments may have been more innocent.
 This uncertainty makes some people question how they feel; but rather than question one’s feelings, it is vastly better to acknowledge them and be curious about other explanations.